- About Us

 Highlights of the day included a clean-up exercise in the Community areas, emphasizing the connection between humans and Gorillas, a friendly football match with the community to strengthen collaboration, and a radio talk show to raise public awareness about the event and its significance to gorilla conservation.

-The function celebrated under the theme, “Take action to conserve the Gorillas,” involved UWA staff, the community members around the national park, and various stakeholders.
+rated under the theme, "Take action to conserve the Gorillas," involved UWA staff, the community members around the national park, and various stakeholders.

 Presiding over one of the commemorative events, the Chief Warden Bwindi Mgahinga Conservation Area Guma Nelson highlighted the importance of World Gorilla Day saying gorillas are an iconic species that must be conserved at all costs.
 He revealed that gorilla tourism contributes considerably to UWA’s budget.
 He urged the communities to support gorilla conservation efforts so that they continue benefitting from the revenues that UWA gets from gorilla tourism.